smsohan/api_through_ui/README.md

 ## Why Do you Need it?

-Did you ever document a REST API?
+My friends, did you ever __document__ a REST API?
 If you did, chances are, the process was like the following:

 * `cURL an API Endpoint` -> `Repeat until it works`
 * `Copy the URL, headers, request and response body` -> `Paste somewhere` -> `Remove duplicates` -> `Write description`
 * `Repeat for each API Endpoint`

 Well, I find this to be laborious and error prone.
-Instead, what if it was as follows:
+Friends, instead of this, what if it was as follows:

 * Write a test to describe your API